Quantum Coulomb glass on the Bethe lattice: Replica symmetric spectral functions and phase boundary

-We used both approaches described in the previous subsection to compute the Green's function $G(\tau)$ and the susceptibility $\tilde \chi(\tau)$.
+We used both approaches described in the previous section to compute the Green's function $G(\tau)$ and the susceptibility $\tilde \chi(\tau)$ in the replica symmetric phase.
 The average local tunneling density of states (DOS) can then be computed from the Fourier transform $G(i\omega)$ as

 In the very last step, we have used a Pad\'e construction to carry out the analytical continuation.